Promoting Healthy Working Conditions in UNC Buildings

 - Do not block the HVAC air supply, return air vents, or doors where the units are located.
 Reduced air flow to the HVAC system can result in excess moisture and promote mold growth within the system and serviced rooms.

-Communication of any leaks or water intrusion to Facilities Services is required IMMEDIATELY, as biological growth can occur in as early as 24-48 hours.
+Communication of any leaks or water intrusion to Facilities Services is required IMMEDIATELY, as mold can occur in as early as 24-48 hours.

 - Water intrusion issues should be reported IMMEDIATELY to Facilities Services.